Questfall/docs/authors/promotion.md

 * **More Visibility** – The more Silver is burned for promoting a quest the higher it will appear on the quest feed.
 This results in more users seeing and completing the quest.
 * **Reward for Miners** – The mining point reward of a quest increases as more Silver is used for promoting it.
 This makes the quest more attractive to miners which leads to more completions and higher ratings.
 * **Author Reward** - As the weekly QFT reward for authors is calculated based on the amount of completions on the author’s quests, promoting quests directly contributes for a higher weekly reward.
-* **QFT Burning** – Quests promotion contributes to deflation within the system as QFT is constantly burned for Gold, and then converted to Silver for quest promotion.
+* **QFT Burning** – Quest promotion contributes to deflation within the system as QFT and Gold are constantly burned to Silver for promotion.

 ***